All competing dancers and their teachers, must be registered for the entire workshop at the city where competing. Entry fees are NON-REFUNDABLE.

 The best number from each studio will be chosen, by consensus of the judges, to perform in the weekend's Closing Show.
 It may be the highest score from the studio, it may not be.
 It is simply what the judges remembered and liked the most.

 To be eligible for the Best In Studio Award, a studio must have entered at least 15 entries (a minimum of 7 must be group routines) into the competition.
-Each Best In Studio routine must be a Group, Line, Extended Line, Extended Time Extended Line, Production or Extended Time Production.
+Each Best In Studio routine must be a Group, Line, Extended Line or Production.

 WELL-ROUNDED STUDIO AWARD